riveromatias82/pokedex/README.md

-# Getting Started with Create React App
+# Pokédex App
+Pokedex is an application where the user can view a list of Pokémon, search and view the details of a specific Pokémon, and collect them.

+## In order to run the project locally
+* Pre-requisites: NodeJS v20.11.1

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) template TypeScript.

-## Available Scripts

-In the project directory, you can run:
+Material UI and React Hot Toast libraries are also used.

+### Running
+* clone the repo
+* npm i
+* npm run start
+* go to localhost:3000

+Runs the app in the development mode.<br />
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### `npm start`